davisjoseph6/holbertonschool-machine_learning/deployment.md

 deactivate
 ```

+Notes:
-Note: Ensure you are in the project directory before running the commands in steps 3 and 4.
+1. Ensure you are in the project directory before running the commands in steps 3 and 4.
+2. If running in a non-GUI environment, consider using a non-interactive `matplotlib` backend like `Agg` for saving plots.